How to set up a Google Ads campaign that converts

 The Ultimate Guide to Meta Ads in 2025

 Social media has become one of the busiest marketplaces in the world, and at the centre of it all are Facebook, Instagram, and the wider Meta family of platforms.
-For businesses in 2025, Meta Ads remain one of the most powerful ways to reach new customers, nurture interest, and generate real sales.
+For businesses in 2026, Meta Ads remain one of the most powerful ways to reach new customers, nurture interest, and generate real sales.

 This complete guide breaks down everything you need to know, from setting objectives to measuring ROI, so you can launch campaigns that actually deliver results.

-Why Meta Ads Still Dominate in 2025
+Why Meta Ads still dominate in 2026

 Despite the rise of competitors like TikTok, YouTube Shorts, and emerging ad networks, Meta Ads continue to dominate digital advertising.
 Over 3 billion people use Meta platforms monthly, making it the largest social media advertising ecosystem in the world.